There are several reasons why people go to a rehab center. Someone who has been self-medicating with substances may want to seek treatment.

 #2.
 Self-Care

-There are many benefits of going to a rehab center.
+There are many benefits to going to a rehab center.
 Many people become addicted to drugs or alcohol for various reasons, and they need to understand what drove them to use substances.

 Addiction can numb physical or emotional pain, but it’s impossible to ignore the underlying issues that drove someone to seek a solution through substances.